hannesphillips/Documentation/setenv.md

       perror("getenv");
     cout << "$HOME = " << ppath << endl;    //prints the environment of $PWD

-    if(-1==setenv("PWD",ppath,1))           //since the overwrite paramater is non-zero it replaces environment of perror("setenv");                     //$PWD with the value of ppath which is defined by the environment of $HOME
+    if(-1==setenv("PWD",ppath,1))           //since the overwrite paramater is non-zero it replaces environment perror("setenv");                     //of $PWD with the value of ppath which is defined by the environment
+                                            //of $HOME

     ppath = getenv("PWD");                  //gets the environment of $PWD if(ppath == NULL)                       //error checking